phantomkali/Federated-learning-/README.md

 numpy
 Files
 train.py: Main script to train and evaluate the federated learning models.
+RESULTS
+Accuracy: 87.47%(with FED AVG)
+WITH FED PROX FOR BOTH CLIENTS
+Accuracy: 49.30%
+Accuracy: 50.70%
 Future Improvements
 Use Secure Aggregation to ensure privacy when averaging weights.
 Improve model architecture for better feature extraction.